wyager/metastrip/README.md

 ## Installation

 The best way to install from source is to install [The Haskell Stack](https://docs.haskellstack.org/en/stable/README/) and then run `stack install`.
 It will usually take a few minutes to build the dependencies and the binary.

+## Limitations

+Right now, metastrip always decodes and re-encodes the image.
+This means that if you only want to strip metadata (and not randomize pixel values), metastrip is doing a lot of extra work (the slowest part by far is re-encoding the image) and also introducing a bit of extra error in lossy formats like jpg.
+Perhaps at some point `--dont-randomize` will avoid actually decoding and re-encoding the image data.

+## Security

+Parsing complex media formats is extremely fraught, especially for untrusted input.
+A very large portion of practical RCE vulnerabilities have involved unsafe multimedia parsers/codecs. metastrip is written in Haskell, which can help prevent the construction of such parsers/codecs.
+However, the codec library used here does use some unsafe constructs for the purpose of performance, so we don't get Haskell's usual full guarantee of memory safety.
+At some point, it would be nice to A) have a non-randomizing option which only used safe-by-construction parsers and didn't touch any (potentially unsafe) codec code and/or B) formally verify the memory safety of the codecs used, e.g. with LiquidHaskell.
+In any case, this is probably not your top concern.

+For fast generation of random data, metastrip uses ChaCha seeded by a strong system-provided entropy source.